s2623J/laravel-vue/readme.md

 # Laravel Vue Project

-Crash course to rapidly get up and running with Laravel and Vue technologies
+Crash course to rapidly get up and running with both Laravel and Vue technologies